JCNTH/trackingdemo/backend/CAPABILITIES.md

 ❌ No ground reaction forces
 ```

-**Requirements:**
+This is the long-term goal.
+Tools like OpenSim can do this, but they need:
-- Accurate 3D kinematics
+- Accurate 3D kinematics (we only have 2D)
-- Body segment masses
+- Body segment masses (from anthropometric models)
-- Acceleration data
+- Acceleration data (second derivative of position)
-- Inverse dynamics model (Newton-Euler equations)
+- Inverse dynamics (Newton-Euler equations)

 ### 6. No Occlusion Handling

-**Why this limitation exists:** No prediction or interpolation when body parts are hidden.
+When body parts get hidden (like when the bar blocks the wrists), tracking fails.
+We don't have any prediction or interpolation.

 ```
 ❌ Tracking fails when body parts hidden
 ❌ No prediction during occlusion
 ```

-**Impact:** Tracking quality degrades when hands/wrists are occluded by body or equipment.
+This is a common problem in computer vision.
+Some approaches use Kalman filters or LSTM networks to predict during occlusion, but we haven't implemented that.

 ### 7. Camera Angle Dependency

-**Why this limitation exists:** 2D projection accuracy varies with viewing angle.
+The accuracy varies a lot depending on camera position.
+We get the best results when the camera is perpendicular to the movement plane (side view).

 ```
 ❌ Accuracy varies with camera position